BLOG - GOAL SETTINGJan 04, 2021

 I continue to dust the weights weekly (not part of my goal setting) and, if my dog Kevin hadn’t asked to go for a walk at least four times a day, I might not have managed the walking goal either!

 CHANGING A HABIT is hard!
-We humans need support.
+Most humans need support.
 We can’t just set a goal.
 We can’t just make plans.
 We can’t just purchase equipment.
 We have to make a new habit.

 So, here I am on the brink of a new year, resetting my goal of good health.
 What am I going to do to ensure I have success?
 I’m going to learn from successful teachers.